lulinqing/openshift-tomcat-quickstart/README.md

-Make your tomcat running on OpenShift
+Run your Tomcat on OpenShift
 ============================

 This git repository helps you get up and running quickly w/ a tomcat installation on OpenShift.

-NOTE: admin console of tomcat is disabled in this sampel app.

 Create a DIY app on OpenShift
 ----------------------------